Prepare your development environment on Windows

 To use Visual Studio 2017 or 2019

-Service Fabric Tools are part of the Azure Development workload in Visual Studio 2017.
+The Service Fabric Tools are part of the Azure Development workload in Visual Studio 2017.
 Enable this workload as part of your Visual Studio installation.
-In addition, you need to install the Microsoft Azure Service Fabric SDK, using Web Platform Installer.
+In addition, you need to install the Microsoft Azure Service Fabric SDK and runtime using Web Platform Installer.

 SDK installation only